imsure/tech-interview-prep/leetcode/writing/solution_730.md

 *Credit*: the above solution is inspired by
 [this post](https://discuss.leetcode.com/topic/111241/c-o-n-2-time-o-n-memory-with-explanation)
-written by @lastico.
+written by @elastico.
 His solution is space optimized.
 However, I found that my approach is relatively easy to understand for people who found this problem hard to approach.